alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

   - all laws regarding property and civil rights, which give the provinces/territories the authority to enact legislation to establish employment standards for working conditions
   - employment in manufacturing, mining, construction, wholesale and retail trade, service industries, local businesses and any industry or occupation not specifically covered under federal jurisdiction

+Canada's division of authority between federal and provincial or territorial governments directly influences payroll practices, particularly in relation to employment and labour standards.
+These standards are governed independently by each province and territory, and outline key rules related to workplace conditions.

-The existing divisions between federal and provincial/territorial control impact payroll when dealing with employment/labour standards.
-Employment/labour standards are rules legislated by each provincial/territorial jurisdiction that dictate issues such as hours of work, minimum wage, overtime, vacation pay and termination pay requirements.
+Among the issues addressed are hours of work, minimum wage, overtime eligibility, vacation entitlements, and termination pay.
+Because each jurisdiction sets its own legislation, payroll practitioners must ensure compliance with the specific requirements applicable to the location where the employee works.
+Navigating these variations is an essential aspect of effective and lawful payroll administration.

     **Example:**